rstade/sense-it/README.md

 # sense-it
-basic code for ESP32 microcontroller with MQTT interface and Bluerooth management of nonvolatile data
+basic code for ESP32 microcontroller with MQTT interface and management of nonvolatile data via Bluetooth